-I’m not going to list all the countries’ differences regarding voltage and frequency, but as promised, I’ll leave you a link to the International Electrotechnical Commission website which has a list with all the details (plug type, voltage and frequency by country).
-You can even search for a specific location using their map.
+I’m not going to list all the countries’ differences regarding voltage and frequency, but as promised, I’ll leave you a link to the International Electrotechnical Commission website which has a list with all the details (plug type, voltage, and frequency by country).

-I tried my best to explain you all these electrical differences in Japan (with some examples of the type of products that can help you), so you don’t have any unpleasant surprises during your travel, but make sure you do a little research by looking carefully at all your appliances before taking them to Japan.
+I tried my best to explain to you all these electrical differences in Japan (with some examples of the type of products that can help you), so you don’t have any unpleasant surprises during your travel, but make sure you do a little research by looking carefully at all your appliances before taking them to Japan.

 By the way, lower-wattage appliances (0W – 25W), like electric toothbrushes or shavers for example, can’t be used even with a converter.